jonasbystrom/ESP-Now-Sensor-system-with-WiFi/README.md

 ## Sensor description

 While HW is standard ESP boards, the sensor code is optimized for lowest power consumption possible.
 Sensors operate in Deep Sleep mode in 5 minute cycles.
-The WiFi module is active less than 100 ms, more likely 50-70ms.
+The WiFi module is active less than 100 ms, more likely in the range of 50 ms.

 My ESP-Now messages are "unnecessary" long as it would only require a few bytes to send sensor data.
 However, I have standardized on a more general and longer format as the extra time to transmit has low impact on energy consumption and battery lifetime.